pragnyanramtha/lecture/Isolation.md

 The days you don't spend time with yourself are the days that you drift.
 If you're always surrounded by noise, you'll never hear your own mind.

+But Ramtha ? how do you LOCK IN ?
+I have never done it before ?
+NO, YOU have done it, indeed you do it everyday.
+When you play your favorite game , you lock in. when you watch reels you lock in. and when you have a goal you need to achieve you lock in.

 [[Rat's Cage]]